 Home » How To » How To Insert Watermark in a Word Document

-How To Insert Watermark in a Word Document
+How To Insert a Watermark in a Word Document

-1. First, open the Word document in which you want to add the watermark.
-You can do that from File Explorer.
-Alternatively, you can also find the document under the recent tab after opening the Word application.
+First, open the Word document you want to add a watermark to.
+You can do it by double-clicking the Word file in the File Explorer.
+Alternatively, you can also open the Word application from the Start menu, find the document under the “Recent” section, and click on it.

-2. After opening the Word document, go to the “Design” tab.
-In this tab, click on the “Watermark” option.
-It will be on the rightmost side of the ribbon menu.
-This is the option that makes it possible to insert a watermark in Word.
+Once the Word document opens, go to the “Design” tab.
+In this tab, click the “Watermark” option appearing on the rightmost side of the ribbon menu.
+This option lets you add a watermark in Word.

 insert predefined watermark in word

-4. As soon as you do that, the predefined watermark is added instantly.
-The default watermark looks pretty good and doesn’t interfere with the document much.
-However, if you want to customize how it looks, read the below steps.
+As soon as you select it, the predefined watermark is added to your Word document instantly.
+The default watermark looks pretty good and doesn’t interfere with the document.

 confidential watermark in word

+That is all.
 It is that simple to insert a text watermark in Word.
-Remember that you cannot change the position of the watermark. i.e., it will always be at the center of the document either horizontally or diagonally.
+Remember that you cannot move the watermark. i.e., it will always be at the center of the document, either horizontally or diagonally.
 You also cannot change the font-weight or style.
-All in all, Word gives you simple yet practical options to customize the text watermark.
-In the vast majority of cases, these options are sufficient.
-If you want more, you might have to use third-party programs or online services.

-2. Selecting the option will open the “Printed Watermark” window.
-Since we want to insert an image watermark, select the “Picture Watermark” option.
+Selecting the option will open the “Printed Watermark” window.
+To insert an image watermark, select the “Picture Watermark” option.
 Next, click on the “Select Picture” button.

 select picture watermark option

-3. The above action will open the “Insert Pictures” window.
+The above action will open the “Insert Pictures” window.
 When connected to the internet, the window might take a couple of seconds to load.
 So, wait a bit if you see a white screen.
 After loading, Word gives you three options to choose an image. i.e., select from a file, search an image in Bing, and select from OneDrive.
-To select a local image or picture, click on the “From a file — Browse” option.
+To select a local image or picture, click on the “From a file” option.

 select from a file

-4. Selecting the option will open the browse window.
-Find and select the image you want to insert as a watermark and click the “Insert” button.
+The above action opens the browse window.
+Here, find and select the image you want to use as a watermark, then click the “Insert” button.

 select an image to add as watermark

-5. Unlike the text watermark, the image watermark only has two customization options.
+Unlike the text watermark, the image watermark only has two customization options.
 That is, you can change the image scale and make it look washed out.
 If needed, change the scale and Washout options to customize the watermark.
-Once you are satisfied, click the “Ok” button.
+Once you are satisfied, click the “OK” button.

 customize picture watermark